metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 The Buccaneers letting up two big end rushes against the Chiefs on a critical series.
 A little worrying considering they forced Kansas into some serious negative game script.
 Even worse, the drive ended with a Tyreek Hill touchdown coming against single-safety coverage.
 Why the Buccaneers are insisting on running this traditional single-high look even in the second half is beyond me.

 **KC Pass Rush**:
-Hits: 3
+Hits: 4
-Hurries: 0
+Hurries: 1
+Holding: 1

 **TB Pass Rush**
 Hits: 7
-Hurries: 3
+Hurries: 4
+Holding: 1